 “Those who have long enjoyed such privileges as we enjoy forget in time that men have died to win them.”

-Franklin Delano Roosevelt
+- Franklin Delano Roosevelt

 So where does the holiday come from?

 Although placing flowers on graves is a very old tradition, the modern Memorial Day observance began with the end of the Civil War.
-In four years of fighting, more than more than 622,000 Americans, North anb South, had died.
+In four years of fighting, more than more than 622,000 Americans, from the North and the South, had died.
 The government established national cemeteries for the Union fallen, while cemeteries were established in cities and towns across the country.
 With those cemeteries came mourners.
 They decorated the graves of their fallen heroes with flowers.
 They recited prayers.
 They held tributes.
 It began as a very solemn day.

 Columbus, Mississippi similarly is not to be out done.
-The town was the site of a hospital and also a burial ground for Union and Confederate soldiers from the battle of Shiloh.
-It was on April 25, 1866 that four women decided to honor the Confederate and Union war dead in the local cemetery with flowers.
-The Columbus, Mississippi observance received further attention when lawyer Francis Miles Finch leaned of the conciliatory gesture and was moved to compose a poem “The Blue and the Gray.”
+The town was the site of a hospital and also a burial ground for Union and Confederate soldiers from the Battle of Shiloh.
+It was on April 25, 1866, that four women decided to honor the Confederate and Union war dead in the local cemetery with flowers.
+The Columbus, Mississippi, observance received further attention when lawyer Francis Miles Finch learned of the conciliatory gesture and was moved to compose the poem “The Blue and the Gray.”
 The Atlantic Monthly published it in 1867.

-Another Columbus, in Georgia, boldly asserted that the honor of the first Memorial Day should be theirs.
+Another Columbus, in Georgia, asserts that the honor of the first Memorial Day should be theirs.
 It was held in 1866.
 Authors Richard Gardiner and Daniel Bellware presented their case in an academic study.
-Furthermore, the New York Times from June 5, 1868 states the following: “The ladies of the South instituted this Memorial Day.
+Furthermore, the New York Times from June 5, 1868, states the following: “The ladies of the South instituted this Memorial Day.
 They wished to annoy the Yankees, and now the Grand Army of the Republic in retaliation and from no worthier motive, have determined to annoy them by adopting their plan of commemoration.”

-What helped Waterloo’s cause to be first was the consistency of the celebration from year to year in 1866, 1867, and 1868 and thereafter.
+What helped Waterloo’s cause to be first was the consistency of the celebration from year to year in 1866, 1867, and 1868 and thereafter?
 Other municipalities did not have a tradition of annual celebration or observance where businesses closed as they did in Waterloo.
 Nevertheless, there still is contention that Waterloo was not first.
 Some assert that first observance there was actually in 1868 and not 1866.

 One hundred fifty years ago, in anticipation of the 1:00 ceremony, flowers, and wreaths were gathered from the general public, the botanical gardens, the President’s Conservatory, and the Treasury gardens.
 The floral tributes and attendees all crossed the Potomac River to Arlington via the Long Bridge.

 The ceremony was called to order at Arlington House by W.T.
-Collins, Esq. in the presence of General and Mrs. Grant.
+Collins, Esq., in the presence of General and Mrs. Grant.
 The mansion once owned by General Robert E. Lee was draped in mourning.
 The proclamation issued by General John Logan of the Grand Army of the Republic that established May 30 as the official holiday was read by the master of ceremonies.
 The invocation was offered by the Reverend Byron Sunderland with a hymn following.
 Next U.S. Representative and future president James A. Garfield of Ohio delivered solemn, appropriate remarks followed by a patriotic song sung by the audience.
 Then, to close out the ceremony, a poem was read by the Honorable J.C.
 Smith, a dirge was played by the 44th United States Infantry band, and a national salute was fired from Arlington House.

 Congress further left its mark when the holiday was no longer referred to as Decoration Day.
 Gradually, the “Memorial Day” designation took hold.
 First used in 1882, it wasn’t common vernacular until after World War II.
-Still, it wasn’t until 1967 that Congress asserted that “Memorial Day” was the official name of the holiday!
+Still, it wasn’t until 1967 that Congress asserted that “Memorial Day” was the official name of the holiday.

 It would be a mistake to think that the eclectic, fun-loving observance of Memorial Day is something new.
 The holiday sprang from the ashes of the Civil War.
 When the last veterans died in the 1950s, it was released from its Civil War moorings.
-The day was once defined as an occasion to mark sacrifice of soldiers in the north to free slaves and preserve the Union.
+The day was once defined as an occasion to mark sacrifice of soldiers in the North to free slaves and preserve the Union.
 In the South, its rationale was entirely different.
-So, already in the immediate aftermath of the Civil War, there is a bipolarity to the day.
-One is inclined to recall the dead, but celebrate the cause of freedom.
+So, already in the immediate aftermath of the Civil War, there was a bipolarity to the day.
+One is inclined to recall the dead, but also to celebrate the cause of freedom.

 What are appropriate festivities?
 By itself, a day off from work was celebratory, since there were few national holidays.
 As early as 1869, the New York Times warned that the original purpose of the day should not be lost.
 The paper remarked that “joy” was beginning to overtake solemnity.
 The New York Tribune in 1875 similarly stated that the tradition of Decoration Day was vanishing.
 Again in 1878, in the same newspaper, the lament was repeated.
 Historian James McPherson notes the trend continued in the 1880s: "Parades replaced processions.
 Commemoration gave way to celebration.
 Instead of doleful songs like 'Strew Blossoms on Their Graves' and 'Cheers or Tears,' veterans and their families sang spirited tunes like 'Rally 'Round the Flag,' 'Marching Through Georgia' and "Dixie.'"

-President Grover Cleveland in 1888 went fishing which prompted a few scalding headlines and is listed as one of the reasons for his defeat in the bid for a second term.
+President Grover Cleveland in 1888 went fishing, which prompted a few scalding headlines and is listed as one of the reasons for his defeat in the bid for a second term.
 By 1910, the Grand Army of the Republic considered ending Memorial Day to avoid controversy.
 A year later, the first Indianapolis 500 was held on the day without much of a whisper.

-As religious historian Catherine Albanese observed in 1974, after Vietnam there was much debate about the meaning of a soldier’s death and the reason for war.
+As religious historian Catherine Albanese observed in 1974, after the Vietnam War there was much debate about the meaning of a soldier’s death and the reason for war.
 Perceptions of Memorial Day have and will continue to change.
 In keeping with the spirit of relaxation and leisure, it is estimated that more than 41 million people will treat themselves to a trip of 50 miles or more this Memorial Day weekend.

 The serious demeanor and spirit of the holiday extends beyond the last Monday in May.
-It should be noted that the number of people participating in the first Memorial Day ceremony at Arlington National Cemetery was around 5,000 which is approximately the same number attending today.
-Recalling that Memorial Day was originally a holiday for Union soldiers, some southern states still have separate Confederate remembrances.
+It should be noted that the number of people participating in the first Memorial Day ceremony at Arlington National Cemetery was around 5,000, which is approximately the same number attending today.
+Recalling that Memorial Day was originally a holiday for Union soldiers, some Southern states still have separate Confederate remembrances.
 General Logan had originally asked that soldiers who had “united to suppress the late rebellion” be remembered.
-The South was not largely on board with Memorial Day until after World War I when remembrances were encompassing all those who died in the countries various conflicts.
+The South was not largely on board with Memorial Day until after World War I, when remembrances were encompassing all those who died in the countries various conflicts.
 On December 28, 2000, President Clinton signed the National Moment of Remembrance Act which designated 3:00 PM as a moment of silence in honor of Memorial Day.

 So, when did it start…1865, 1866, 1867, 1868, 1968, 1971?
-Pick your date…what really matters is that we all remember, in our own way, Memorial Day.
+Pick your date.
+What really matters is that we all remember, in our own way, Memorial Day.